 - 1. Credit from the tests may be used to fulfill specific courses, as part of a distribution/area/general requirement, or as free electives (without further specification) in the student's degree program. - 2.
 The student must test at the end of the semester before he enrolls in courses for which the CLEP test (or equivalent course) is a pre-requisite. - 3.
-1-12 semester hours of credit will be awarded per accepted score, as noted below. - 4.
-A grade of P (pass) will be assigned and the hours will not be used to calculate the student's grade point average (GPA).
-The minimum accepted score for all examinations is 50, except as noted in the listing below. - 5.
-The work may not duplicate previous college work that has been successfully completed. - 6.
-The student pays no transfer fee to the University, but does pay applicable testing and grading fees. - 7.
-Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year.
+A grade of P (pass) will be assigned following the successful completion of CLEP tests and the hours will not be used to calculate the student's grade point average (GPA).
+The minimum accepted score for all examinations is generally 50, except as noted in the listing below. - 4.
+CLEP based credits may not duplicate previous college work that has been successfully completed. - 5.
+The student pays no transfer fee to the University for CLEP credits, but does pay applicable testing and grading fees. - 6.
+Students wishing to test out of a course through CLEP must do so before the end of the first semester of their senior year. - 7.
+CLEP credit will not be granted for previously failed courses.

-Examinations accepted for specific courses.
+CLEP Examinations accepted for specific courses.
 All others may be used for electives, where relevant to the student's program of study. [...] - Only receive credit if CLEP test was taken before enrollment at MACU.

-CLEP Test Composition and Literature MACU Equivalent Credit hours
+CLEP Test MACU Equivalent Credit hours

+Composition and Literature

+American Literature EN 332 3 hrs

-American Literature [Analyzing and Interpreting Literature EN 332 EN 332 3 hrs 3 hrs]
+[Analyzing and Interpreting Literature EN 332 3 hrs]

+English Literature EN 332 3 hrs

-English Literature College Composition Test EN 332 EN 101 and EN 102 (score 60) 3 hrs 3 or 6 hrs
+College Composition Test EN 101 and EN 102 (score 60) 3 or 6 hrs

 Science and Mathematics

 College Algebra MA 161 3 hrs

 [College Mathematics MA 161 3 hrs]

 Calculus MA 161 3 hrs

 Precalculus MA 161 3 hrs

 Biology SI 231 4 hrs

 Chemistry SI 211 4 hrs

 Natural Sciences SI 211 4 hrs

-History and Social Sciences Educational Psychology, Intro.
+History and Social Sciences

+Educational Psychology, Intro.
+ED 244 (except Elem Ed majors) 3 hrs

 History of the United States I History of the United States II Human Growth and Development Psychology, Intro.
-Sociology, Intro Western Civilization I Western Civilization II ED 244 HS 251 HS 251 PS 227 PS 101 SO112 HS 241 HS 242 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs

-Business Financial Accounting Information Systems and Computer Applications Principles of Management Principles of Marketing LE 302 CS 131 LE 211 LE 231 3 hrs 1 hr 3 hrs 3 hrs

-Foreign Language French Language, Level 2 Spanish Language, Level 2 German Language, Level 2 Language Component (score 59) Language Component (score 63) Language Component (score 60) 12 hrs 12 hrs 12 hrs
+Sociology, Intro Western Civilization I Western Civilization II HS 251 HS 251 PS 227 PS 101 SO112 HS 241 HS 242 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs 3 hrs Business Financial Accounting Information Systems and Computer Applications Principles of Management Principles of Marketing LE 302 CS 090 & Gen Studies Elective LE 211 LE 231 3 hrs proficiency 3 hrs 3 hrs 3 hrs Foreign Language French Language, Level 2 (score 59) Spanish Language, Level 2 (score 63) German Language, Level 2 (score 60) Language Component Language Component Language Component 12 hrs 12 hrs 12 hrs